EQUALITY, DIVERSITY AND INCLUSION POLICY

 THE CURRENT SITUATION

-Low participation in trail, mountain and ultrarunning events from certain sectors of society - such as women and Black, Asian and Minority Ethnic communities - has been a widely commented on topic in recent years as the popularity of such events has grown.
+Low participation in trail, mountain and ultrarunning events from certain sectors of society - such as women and ethnically diverse communities - has been a widely commented on topic in recent years as the popularity of such events has grown.

 According to the American Trail Running Association, under-represented groups include “women, various racial and socio-economic groups, youth, LGBTQ and intersex runners, and blind and adaptive runners.”